ochero-io/utils/README.md

 # UTILS #

-This Docker image contains several frequently used binaries for administration of containers/pods on Swarm and Kuberentes. \
-The base image is the official Ubuntu 21.04 LTS Hirsute Hippo.
+This Docker image contains several frequently used binaries for administration of containers/pods on Swarm and Kuberentes.
+The base image is the official Ubuntu 22.04 LTS Jammy Jellyfish.

 ### Included Binaries: ###